swcarpentry/git-novice/05-history.md

 `git checkout` checks out (i.e., restores) an old version of a file.
 In this case,
-we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved revision.
+we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
-If we want to go back even further, we can use a revision identifier instead:
+If we want to go back even further, we can use a commit identifier instead:

 ~~~ {.bash}
 $ git checkout f22b25e mars.txt
 ~~~

-It's important to remember that we must use the revision number that identifies the state of the repository *before* the change we're trying to undo.
+It's important to remember that we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.
-A common mistake is to use the revision number of the commit in which we made the change we're trying to get rid of.
+A common mistake is to use the number of the commit in which we made the change we're trying to get rid of.
-In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is revision `f22b25e`:
+In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is commit `f22b25e`:

 ![Git Checkout](fig/git-checkout.svg)